BrianBlum89/osTicket-Prerequisites-and-Installation/README.md

 <br />
 <p>
 </p>
-<p> We will connect to our newly created VM using RDP
+<p> We will connect to our newly created VM using Remote Desktop Connection
 </p>

 ![step two log into the VM](https://github.com/user-attachments/assets/39f51c65-e902-481d-b13d-c3e6c515025a)